XTAR VC4SL Charger Review: AA, 18650 and 21700 Cells

 It also measures Internal Resistance.

 If I'm going anywhere that I need a battery charger, this is the one I take with me.
 It charges everything I want when I'm out and about and good old USB-C means you can plug it in anywhere.
-I've got a seperate AAA/AA charger for home that takes a wall adaptor, and is a bit fancier, but this one is one for all.
+I've got a separate AAA/AA charger for home that takes a wall adaptor, and is a bit fancier, but this one is one for all.

 Thoughts